tq-systems/meta-tq/doc/README.TQMa8XxS.md

 * CAN
   * CAN FD can not be automatically configured (systemd limitation)
-  * CAN FD supported on MB-SMARC-2 (system limitation)
+  * CAN FD not supported on MB-SMARC-2 (system limitation)
 * USB
   * Port USB3 (X3 on MB-SMARC-2) is host only.
 Do only use a matching adapter on MB-SMARC-2